tjx666/open-in-external-app/README.md

 ### 1. Node package: [open](https://github.com/sindresorhus/open)

 This package has one limit that can't open a file which is also made by electron.
 For example, you can't open `md` file in `typora` using this package.
 The `openCommand`, `args` configuration item is also supported by this package.
-When ``isElectronApp: false`(by default), extension will use this way.
+When `isElectronApp: false`(by default), extension will use this way.

 ### 2. VSCode extension API: `vscode.env.openExternal(target: Uri)`

 This API has one limit that can't open file path which includes `Non-ascii` characters, but support open file in application which is made by electron.
 This API can only pass one argument `target`, so `openCommand` and `args` configuration item is not work.

-If you want to open file in application which is made by electron, you can choose two ways:
+If you want to open file in application which is made by electron, you can choose one of two ways:

 1. don not config it in VSCode settings, and set the default application of your operation system to open that file format.